Why study Architecture Minor at UB?

 - Understanding issues and methods of architectural design, representation and construction

-- Becoming culturally aware, technically competent and environmentally responsible
+- Becoming culturally aware, competent in design literacy and environmentally responsible practices

 The Learning Environment